- ACRONYMS AND DEFINITIONS

 |

-- NPH DOSING
+NPH DOSING

 - NPH properties

-- The diagram below illustrates the different pharmacokinetics of NPH and long-acting insulins.
-[11,29]
+- The diagram below illustrates the different pharmacokinetics of NPH and long-acting insulins [11,29]

 - Important points about NPH dosing

-- Patients who are also using premeal insulins should be aware that NPH may potentiate the peak effect of their premeal insulin.
+- Patients who are also using premeal insulins should be aware that NPH may potentiate the effect of their premeal insulin.
 For example, a patient who injects NPH and a rapid-acting insulin before breakfast will see a peak effect from the rapid insulin around 1 - 3 hours after injection.
 The NPH will start to have its effect around 2 - 3 hours after injection, and the combined peak actions may lead to hypoglycemia.
 More frequent blood sugar checks and/or dose adjustments may be necessary when initiating therapy.

-- In the evening, NPH should typically be dosed at bedtime (as opposed to dinner) as this has been shown to decrease the incidence of nighttime hypoglycemia [11,28]
+- In the evening, NPH should typically be dosed at bedtime (as opposed to dinner), as this has been shown to decrease the incidence of nighttime hypoglycemia [11,28]

 - Twice-daily NPH

 - The steps below are derived from clinical trials and guidelines.
 They are intended to provide a starting point for initiating and adjusting twice-daily NPH in type 2 diabetics.
-The recommendations should be individualized as some patients may require more aggressive adjustments (e.g. poorly-controlled morbidly obese diabetics) and others may require minor adjustments (e.g. elderly, hypoglycemia concerns).
+The recommendations should be individualized as some patients may require more aggressive adjustments (e.g. poorly-controlled morbidly obese diabetics), and others may need minor adjustments (e.g. elderly, hypoglycemia concerns).
 For recommendations in patients who are switching from another insulin to NPH, see converting from other insulins to NPH below.

 Dosing NPH Insulin in T2DM | ||||||||||||||||||||||||||||||||||||||||||||